orchardtree/intro-the-shell-ide/README.md

 again, and again....
 This cycle can be called a "prompt-evaluation-response cycle."

 Here's the Learn In-Browser IDE's shell.
-Since the command prompt is so important for our Learn-based learners, whenever you open the IDE the command prompt is also shown.
-You will interacting with the command prompt when you run commands like `learn` and `learn submit`.
+Since the shell environment is so important for our Learn-based learners, whenever you open the IDE the command prompt is also shown.
+You will interacting with the shell when you run commands like `learn` and `learn submit`.

 <img alt="Learn In-Browser IDE Shell" src="https://curriculum-content.s3.amazonaws.com/web-development/intro-the-shell/learn_shell.png" width=595>